sindresorhus/is/readme.md

 // `foo` is now typed as a `string`.
 ```

-## Named Exports
+### Named exports

 Named exports allow tooling to perform tree-shaking, potentially reducing bundle size by including only code from the methods that are used.

-Every method listed above is available as a named export.
+Every method listed below is available as a named export.
 Each method is prefixed by either `is` or `assert` depending on usage.

 For example: